“But now unforgiven, the everlasting, everlasting” – Nicky Wire.

 Micro breweries and themed bars are hard to find in cities like this, they’re always snuck away and thanks to my chat with Ola, I was able to find Kraftodajnia.
 As I take a break from alcohol these days, this was the venue for probably my last beer for a long time.
 I wanted to try some locally made beer so Kraftodajnia was the spot.
 I met a nice girl in here too – Ania and we chatted about life.

 My thanks to the tourist board in Bydgoszcz and Hotel Zawisza and Hotel Przystan for enhancing my stay and helping through a tough period of my life.
-A girl who may or may not have inspired this post?:

 Despite taking a huge break from writing, I don’t think you’ve heard the last from me, or from my life in Poland.